 Favorite takeaway: It’s like having the keys to the kingdom.
 You don’t have to guess what this investment giant is looking for.
 They tell you straight away.

 Here are some of the key takeaways from our pitch deck examples:

 - A great pitch deck will provide an impactful intro or slogan.

 - Keep your deck short (less than 20 pages).

-- Start with a strong intro/vision
+- Start with a strong intro/vision.

-- Show problems
+- Show problems and offer solutions.

-- Identify market opportunities
+- Identify market opportunities.

 - Digest your business model